We want to know what you think of OSCR, our services and the way we deliver them.

-Stage one: frontline resolution
+Stage 1: frontline resolution

 We aim to resolve complaints quickly and close to where we provided the service.
 This may mean an immediate apology and explanation, and immediate action to solve the problem.
 This should take five working days unless there are exceptional circumstances.
-If you are unhappy with a particular aspect of our service you can raise this with the OSCR staff member that you are dealing with.
+If you are unhappy with a particular aspect of our services you can raise this with the OSCR staff member that you are dealing with.

 If we can't resolve your complaint at this stage, we will explain why and tell you what you can do next.

-Stage two: investigation
+Stage 2: investigation

 We deal with two types of complaint at this stage:

-those that could not be resolved at stage onethose that are more complex and require more detailed investigationWe aim to resolve stage two complaints within 20 working days, although sometimes we may take longer.
+We aim to resolve stage two complaints within 20 working days, although sometimes we may take longer.